 Dudley has used its special Grip Spin technology in the construction of this bat.
 This allows you to gain maximum advantage when hitting and adds a lot of backspin to the softball when you hit it, throwing it into an unusual height and distance.

-The bat is constructed to last, so although it features a slightly steep price, you can rest assured that this is going to be a solid investment.
+The bat is constructed to last, you can rest assured that this is going to be a solid investment.
 The bat is available in 34-inch length with corresponding weight options of 26 ounces, 27 ounces, 28 ounces and 29 ounces.

 The bat features a triple-wall barrel design, offering a lot of trampoline effect.
 Combat has also used the Tacky Spin Technology in the construction of this bat which adds a lot of additional backspin to every hit, letting you hit the softball farther and harder.
 The bat also features a 1.5oz end load which makes it a formidable hitter in the hands of a power player.